shreyanshi-bhatt/Weave-Beta-Version/README.md

 Hello, my name is Shreyanshi Bhatt and I am the founder of Weave. 🙋🏻‍♀️

 ## Description
 Weave is a social media platform designed to connect international students, helping them share experiences, access study-abroad resources, and build community.
 It features country-specific post feeds, hashtag-based content discovery, interactive posts (like, comment, save), recent user highlights, and a fully responsive PWA experience with dark and light mode support.
 The platform includes a Buddy Matcher that intelligently pairs users based on shared interests to encourage meaningful connections.
-Future development focuses on integrating Agentic AI to offer personalized employment support and career exploration tools. ✨
+Future development focuses on integrating Agentic AI to offer personalized support and career exploration tools. ✨

 ## 1 Goal
 Empower international students & Make studying abroad easier. 🌏